tanvirulz/tutorial-for-tumpa/readme.md

 # Creat new git repo with existing code

-1. Create afolder for your project.
+1. Create a folder for your project.
 1. Copy all your existing files into that project folder.
 1. Nevigate inside that folder using terminal.
-1. Initialize local git repozitory for theproject by executing
+1. Initialize local git repository for the project by executing

     ````
     git init